ACTG-ARL: Differentially Private Conditional Text Generation with RL-Boosted Control: Boosting fine-grained control in ACTG with Anchored RL

 \section{Boosting fine-grained control in ACTG with Anchored RL}

 So far, we have developed a general framework and identified its optimal configuration, ACTG, which produces high-quality DP synthetic \textit{datasets}.
-However, generating static datasets is only part of the story.
-In practice, users may also require \textit{controlled, on-demand generation}—producing text that satisfies specific requirements, such as an email with a positive tone on a given topic.
+However, static datasets are only part of the story.
+In practice, users may also require \textit{controlled, on-demand generation} that satisfies specific requirements (e.g., an email with a positive tone on a given topic).
 In this setting, the focus shifts from \textit{aggregate} dataset-level metrics like fidelity and utility to the generator’s \textit{per-instance} ability to reliably follow instructions.

 In this section, we study the instruction-following capability of ACTG's conditional generator $G_{x\mid f}$ and show that it is significantly degraded under DP.
 To address this challenge, we propose Anchored RL, a post-training method built upon ACTG that strengthens control while preserving alignment with $D_{\text{priv}}^x$.
 Importantly, using RL to enhance control is made possible by the conditional generation framework in~\Cref{sec:framework} and ACTG's design, where tabular features serve as explicit, verifiable rewards.